 How Selection Works

 In this program we only want the best!
 IAW NAVADMIN 062/18 "to ensure that only the best and most highly qualified Navy officers and enlisted personnel are selected to represent the Navy."

 This is a highly competitive program.
 We do a rack and stack process where we select the top 3 candidates per billet.
 Once they are selected, a Naval message will be sent out to the service members, giving further instructions, and how to put together their packages.
 Once they have completed their packages, they will submit them to the point of contact in Washington D.C.
 Only 1 out of the 3 will be selected for the billet.
 The other 2 Service Members may be offered another Attaché billet, if available, or they will be returned to their rating detailer.

 *This is considered shore duty!*

 Steps to do and how to apply for Attaché:

 • Contact your rating detailer to be released to Shore Special Programs (PERS-4010G) Attaché.

-• Update your contact info on CMS-ID (this is how you will be contacted).
+• Update your contact info on My Navy Assignments (MNA).
+(This is how you will be contacted).

 • If you meet the minimum requirements, you will be contacted via phone or email.